mintdexdev/react/notes.md

 useState: for ui sync with js
 useEffect: rerun content after change in dependencies and on pagereload
+useRef: reference for a html element
 useCallback: memorize function and reuse memory or thread
-useRef: reference for a html element
+useId: generating unique IDs that can be passed to accessibility attributes

 ## Virtual DOM